 We have expert betting tips for the card this Friday night at Moonee Valley that features eight quality betting races.

-Night racing returns to The Valley and we have our best value bets for the entire card.
+There is always quality racing to enjoy at Moonee Valley and we have our best value tips available.

 Moonee Valley horse racing tips